 Participating students will also have the opportunity to participate in teacher-designed test preparation sessions that will help them understand the national assessments that provide information on a student’s college and career readiness.
 These assessments include Advanced Placement® Exams, the ACT®, the PSAT/NMQT® as well as the SAT®.
 During the AASC, students receive test-taking strategies and tips for each focus area (reading, math, science, and social studies).
 The tips will help students learn how to strategize for future administration of standardized assessments.
 Additionally, our AASC teachers share information about the potential use of these exams for college credit.

 The camp also includes leadership development activities that will help students develop the self-advocacy and executive functioning skills needed for school success.
 These activities are typically taught as team competitions where students work collaboratively to solve challenges that encourage school success.
 Most of our leadership curriculum is facilitated by our camp counselors, who are a vital part of the student’s camp experience.

 All students who accept the invitation to participate in the AASC must be able to attend Monday – Thursday for the entire camp session, which runs for 3 weeks.
-Transportation and lunch are not provided.
+Exceptions will be made for students who may need to miss a few days in order to attend freshmen orientation at their assigned GCS high school.
+For the AASC, transportation and lunch are provided; however, depending on district decisions, this is subject to change.
 Click here to read more about this enrichment opportunity.
-We also invite you to view a video that was feature on GCSTV that highlights some of the 2018 AASC experiences (click here).

 For AASC Staff Only: